All Saints’ Peterborough

 Worship

-8 am Quiet said service
+8 am Said service of Communion

-Sunday, Sep 28, 2025
+Sunday, November 9, 2025

 8am Quiet said Eucharist

-10am Sung Eucharist and Baptism
+10am Sung Eucharist

 All Saints' 150th Anniversary